Give Him a Little Earth

 Alongside this short story, we commissioned Toby Lobb of Fisherman’s Friends, to write and produce a sea shanty for Cornwall National Landscape and the souls lost at sea.

-Two special fundraising events are on the horizon, showcasing the book and music, including our very own sea shanty performed by Toby.
-These events will raise funds for a headstone to mark the remains, which will be reinterred in a non-denominational ceremony in Padstow.
-Funding will also be raised for Padstow RNLI.
+We held two special fundraising events, showcasing the book and music, including our very own sea shanty performed by Toby.
+These events raised funds for a headstone to mark the remains, which will be reinterred in a non-denominational ceremony in Padstow.
+Funding was also raised for Padstow RNLI.

-Together with project partners, Cornwall Council Senior Historic Environment Team, Cornwall Heritage Trust and Padstow Town Council there are a series events designed to connect people with the archaeology, art, and landscape and seascape of Cornwall.
+Together with project partners, Cornwall Council Senior Historic Environment Team, Cornwall Heritage Trust and Padstow Town Council these were part of a series of events designed to connect people with the archaeology, art, and landscape and seascape of Cornwall.

 Aims - Goals & Objectives